Kingjinsight/kingjinsight.github.io/content/posts/HopfieldNetwork.md

 Based on the concept of Hopfield networks, many different architectures had been invented, which makes Connectionism and Deep Learning great again.

 After all, I catch the reason why nobel prize gives to physics.
-1. how hopfield work
-2. why we have hopfield
-3. how it work in ai
-4. how the concept can be used in llm
-5. why nobel physics prize gives to ai in 2024